David Lissah

 Case Study 1 - Stabilising an Underperforming Operational Team

-Context: A multi‑site organisation (London, Oxford, Birmingham, Manchester, Leeds, Donegal, Dublin) was experiencing inconsistent performance, low engagement, and rising operational risk.
-Managers were overwhelmed and reactive, constantly firefighting rather than leading.
-Difficult conversations were either avoided or escalated into conflict, frequently requiring intervention from the HR team.
-The operational environment had become noisy, fragmented, and emotionally charged, with little clarity or consistency across sites.
+Context: A multi‑site organisation (London, Oxford, Birmingham, Manchester, Leeds, Donegal, Dublin) was experiencing inconsistent performance, low engagement and rising operational risk.
+Managers were overwhelmed and reactive, constantly firefighting instead of leading.
+Difficult conversations were avoided or escalated, pulling HR into issues that should have been resolved locally.
+The environment had become noisy, fragmented and emotionally charged, with no shared clarity across sites.

 What I Did: